EnricoZorzetto/mevpy/README.md

 The package works with any version of Python 3 and requires the following packages: numpy, scipy, pandas, and matplotlib.
 Recommended convention to import this package is 'import mevpy as mev'.

-Enrico Zorzetto acknowledges support from the Division of Earth and Ocean Sciences, Duke University and the NASA Earth and Space Science Fellow- ship (NESSF 17-EARTH17F-0270).
+Enrico Zorzetto acknowledges support from the Division of Earth and Ocean Sciences, Duke University and the NASA Earth and Space Science Fellowship (NESSF 17-EARTH17F-0270).

 For further information please contact me at enrico.zorzetto@duke.edu